 - Reclusive behavior and lack of appetite

-How to Increase Humidity in a Snake Enclosure
+How To Increase Humidity

 Ball pythons don’t require any special considerations regarding humidity.
-Including a water bowl in your ball python’s vivarium (which, of course, is necessary) should be sufficient to maintain the correct moisture levels.
+Including a water bowl in your ball python’s enclosure, this should be sufficient to maintain the correct moisture levels.

 - Move the water bowl to the warmer end of the enclosure.